 - Ask for help from a mental health professional if needed.
 This is especially important if the addict is suffering from severe mental health problems, prone to violence, suicidal, currently abusing multiple drugs, or in serious denial of their addiction problem.

 - Create a follow-up plan to help the complete addict treatment, reorganize their life to avoid substance abuse behavior patterns, scrub their environment clean of drug cues, and have someone available to attend counseling sessions with the addict when needed.

 The Benefits of Addiction Treatment

 The benefits of addiction treatment can be understood in part by what alcohol and drug abuse can do to a person over time.
 Aside from the progressive destruction of the addict’s financial and social well-being, repetitive exposures to alcohol or drugs will trigger physical and mental health problems or aggravate existing health issues (Open Society Institute, 2009).
 Accordingly, successful drug treatment should slow, halt, and possibly reverse these trends.
 In support of this theory, participation in drug and alcohol treatment programs have been shown to reduce medical costs, emergency room visits, and hospital stays by 26, 20, and 37 percent, respectively.
 The potential savings of ending substance abuse in America is, therefore, in the billions.

-If a loved one is suffering from an addiction, whether due to alcohol, street drugs, prescription medications, or gambling, do not wait to form an intervention team.
+If a loved one is suffering from an addiction, whether due to alcohol, street drugs, or prescription medications do not wait to form an intervention team.
 Confronting an addict without a support group is not advised.
 Also, it is best to take advice from a professional interventionist before starting the process.